Octavia Spencer biography

 More recently, she appeared in The Great Gilly Hopkins (2016), lent her voice to the Disney animated film Zootopia (2016), starred in the drama Hidden Figures (2016), for which she earned nominations from the Academy Awards, Golden Globe Awards and the SAG Awards for Best Performance By An Actress in a Supporting Role, and teamed up with Sam Worthington for the drama The Shack (2017).

 Her latest credits include the drama Gifted (2017) with Chris Evans and sci-fi/romance The Shape of Water (2017).
 For her work in the latter film, Octavia has received an Academy Award nomination, in addition to nominations from the Golden Globes and the BAFTAs.
-This year, she appears as a social worker in the comedy Instant Family (2018), alongside Mark Wahlberg and Rose Byrne.
+She appeared as a social worker in the comedy Instant Family (2018) alongside Mark Wahlberg and Rose Byrne and more recently, played the lead role in the horror film Ma (2019).

 Octavia, who was born and raised in Montgomery, Alabama, holds a Bachelor's in Liberal Arts from Auburn University.
 She makes her home in the Los Angeles area.